-Buying land and building are and exciting proposition.
+Buying land and building a home is an exciting proposition.
 The idea of hand –picking the setting for your dream home is a special one indeed.
 If your plans include buying and building, here are some recommendations to keep in mind as you search for that perfect piece of land.

-First, look to see if the property has had a septic test done.
-Before building, the county is required to evaluate the soil at the site and determine for how many bedrooms the land “perks” for.
-Then, make sure the perkability of the lot matches your planned number of bedrooms, or can adapted to do so.
+First, look to see if the property has had a perk test done.
+Before building, the county is required to evaluate the soil at the site and determine how many bedrooms the land “perks” for.
+Then, make sure the perkability of the lot matches your planned number of bedrooms, or can be adapted to do so.

 If a perk test hasn’t yet been done, be sure to request one as part of your offer to purchase, and make the offer contingent on the property perking for the number of bedrooms you need.

 Also key to the perk test is the site plan for your home.
 Typically, a sketch of the footprint of your house is included when submitting an application for the perk test.
 If you’ve already chosen a builder, s/he can be instrumental in this process as well.
-And if your acreage is sufficient and you have flexibility in where you locate your home on the land, your builder can guild you as to the optimum placement of the home for privacy, for passive solar features, or other feathers that are important to you.
+If your acreage is sufficient and you have flexibility in where you locate your home on the land, your builder can guide you as to the optimum placement of the home for privacy, for passive solar features, or other features that are important to you.
 Two other factors should be considered before you make an offer: noise and future development.